 Two Way Conversions

-Two-way street conversions have been considered for several years as part of the City’s efforts to support downtown as a place of activity, not just as a pass-through route.
-Cities across the country have seen firsthand the benefits of shifting to two-way streets and introducing more multi-modal transportation options.
-Two-way streets are also easier to navigate and help reduce speeds in residential neighborhoods.
+Two-way street conversions have been considered for several years as part of the City’s efforts to support downtown as a place of rejuvenated development, not just as a pass-through route.
+Two-way streets, bike lanes, transit options, and pedestrian facilities have been intentionally incorporated to support the ongoing development of the downtown.
+Two-way streets are also easier to navigate and help reduce speeds.

 This summer and fall, work will continue on the two-way conversions and bring us significantly closer to a more consistent two-way network.

 - 2nd Avenue SE, from 1st Street to 7th Street